hopper/hc-airlines-angular/projects/angular-sdk/README.md

     ```
     - For other components :

-    Encapsulate each Hopper components into an HTML element with the hopper theme class :
+    Encapsulate each HTS components into an HTML element with the HTS theme class :

     ```
     <div class="HOPPER-THEME-CLASS">